azamsharp/azamsharp.github.io/_posts/2023-07-04-the-ultimate-swift-data-guide.md

 - Update (09/24/2023): Code samples updated for Xcode 15
 - Update (09/24/2023): Added new section "Persisting and Filtering by Enums"
 - Update (09/24/2023): Added new section "Transformable Types"
+- Update (10/03/2023): Add new section "SwiftData Syncing Using CloudKit"

 SwiftData made its debut at WWDC 2023 as a replacement for the Core Data framework.
 Serving as a wrapper on top of Core Data, SwiftData enables on-device persistence and seamless syncing to the cloud.